noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/overwhelming_evidences.md

 *"Briscola?"*

-The word briscola in Italian could mean different thinks:
+The word briscola in Italian is a card game.

--

 ### External links